Vjay15/MyWebsite_Zola_files/content/blog/Zola_Tutorial.md

 **Note:** [Installation Page](https://www.getzola.org/documentation/getting-started/installation/)

-Since I am hosting this on github pages, I created a repository with my username "vjay15.github.io", you can have a gitignore, otherwise it could be left empty.
-Clone the repository locally and cd to the directory (The present working directory should be the repository's folder), then
+Since I am hosting this on github pages, I created a repository with my username "vjay15.github.io" and another repository where the website files are hosted, you can have a gitignore, otherwise it could be left empty.
+Clone the repositories locally and cd to the directory (The present working directory should be the website file repository's folder), then
 ```bash
 zola init #in case you have added LICENSE do -f
 ```